nagydani/seedling/syntax/EXAMPLE01.md

 synchronized.
 So `drop` statement still appear in Sprout code, though they, too, will be gone at higher levels of abstraction.

+**Note** The word `maybe` is just syntactic sugar.
+As a trivial example, the most common case when the failing function does not return anything can be expressed both as `out [ maybe ... ]` and as `out [ ... |maybe ]`, but the former is preferable.
+Everything `maybe` conveys can be expressed with `|maybe`, but often in a more verbose manner.
+The converse, however, is not true.

 Also gone are special `let` and `drop` statements (`let$` and `drip`), as now the compiler can figure it out from the stack type and function types how to pick the right version of a polymorphic function.
 However, this is only an option.
 As an